annehutter/polyspectrum/README.rst

 Code to compute polyspectrum from a 3D grid following the method described in Watkinson et al. (2017).

-**IMPORTANT NOTE:**: This is work in progress and code has not been fully tested.
+**IMPORTANT:**: This is work in progress and code has not been fully tested.
 Currently only powerspectra and bispectra are supported.
 Suggestions for improvements can be sent to `a.k.hutter@rug.nl`.

 Installation
 ============